KSI: Boxing career

-Amateur career

-KSI vs Weller
+Starting influencer boxing against Joe Weller

 Supposed hostilities between KSI and British YouTuber Joe Weller began towards the end of 2017.
 Following public disagreements on Twitter and diss-tracks between the pair, they announced that they would host an amateur boxing match on 3 February 2018 at Copper Box Arena, London, to settle the feud.
 During the announcement, the pair confronted each other, with KSI mocking Weller's struggles with depression and his use of antidepressants for which he later apologised.

 The fight was won by KSI 1 minute and 37 seconds into the third round by way of technical knockout.
 KSI expressed his respect for Weller after the fight for being "way harder, way tougher than I thought," and praised him for his commitment to raising awareness for mental health, before calling out American YouTuber Logan Paul, his brother Jake Paul, and retired footballer Rio Ferdinand.

-KSI vs Paul
+Two bouts against Logan Paul

 On 24 February 2018, it was announced that KSI would be fighting Logan Paul in a white-collar boxing amateur boxing match.
 The fight ended as a majority draw, with two judges scoring the fight even at 57–57 and a third judge scoring 58–57 in favour of KSI.

-Professional career and exhibition bouts

-KSI vs. Paul II

 A rematch between KSI and Paul was held on 9 November 2019 at the Staples Center, Los Angeles, and was promoted by Eddie Hearn.
 Unlike the first fight, the rematch was a professional fight without the use of headgear.
 KSI was trained by professional boxers Viddal Riley and Jeff Mayweather, uncle of Floyd Mayweather Jr. KSI defeated Paul via split decision, with two judges scoring the bout 56–55 and 57–54 in favour of KSI, and a third judge scoring the fight 56–55 in favour of Paul.